 Your mental health may go for a toss if the fights keep getting worse.
 If you’re being accused when innocent, it’s probably stemming from the insecurities your partner has about themselves, which they may then project on you.
 Dealing with insecurities in a relationship isn’t easy, but it’s something you both should tackle together.

 It’s important to look after yourself and keep your mental health in check.
-Constant fighting and bickering can take a toll on anyone, just ask that on-again-off-again couple friend of yours.
-And if you don’t have a friend like that, you could be that couple in your friend group!
+Constant fighting and bickering can take a toll on anyone, just ask that on-again-off-again couple you’re friends with.
+And if you don’t have a friend like that, you could be that couple in your friend group.